Enanimate/scrollr_rust_backend/README.md

 Query Parameters
 ```
-sport=<sport>			//This is required
+sport=<sport>			// This is required
+						// Currently supports:
-						// Currently supports nfl or football
+                        // nfl or football,
+                        // nba or basketball

 date=<year-month-day>	// Optional
 ```